 Age-Related Hearing Loss

-Signs of ARHL
+The Effects of ARHL

 If you have ARHL, sounds may seem less clear and lower in volume.
 Hearing loss symptoms, the speech of others may seem muted, mumbled or slurred.
 Adults with hearing loss generally experience the following symptoms: